COVID 19 RESPONSE PART 1

 And for measuring COVID-19 impacts, surveys take a long time to execute, and people don’t respond well especially during times of stress.
 And sensors?
 They are only where they are, which is usually across only a handful of high-volume roads.

-Instead, accurate metrics based on LBS and GPS data show how and where people are actually moving at all locations across the country.
+Instead, detailed metrics based on LBS and GPS data show how and where people are actually moving at all locations across the country.

 What to Study Now

 Our customers are using data to continue work that they would normally do using traditional methods like fielding surveys or laying sensors over roadways to make sure they’re not using baseline travel patterns during a time that is very much “not normal”.
 Others are mining data for clues to the pandemic’s impact.